 In reality the process is quite simple and in most cases won’t require professional assistance:

-Make sure that your TFSA designations are consistent with your overall estate plan.
+Your TFSA designations should be consistent with your overall estate plan.
 This includes ensuring that your will and any other estate planning documents align with your TFSA designations.
-Double-checking such details will help avoid any conflicts.
+Double-checking such details will help avoid unnecessary conflicts.

 Essential Steps for Managing a TFSA After a Spouse’s Death